 I think everyone know about cleaning coffee makers, teakettles and teapots, adding a little into dishwasher and running a rinse cycle ot using a solution with water to clean splatters in the microwave oven.
 And maybe some people use it to prevent mildew on rubber seals of their refrigerators and cleaning discoloured pots and pans.

-Here are my top 10 favorite uses for this wonder liquid:
+Here are my top 10 favourite uses for this wonder liquid:

 - Clean the burned-on mess off a broiler pan by adding 2 cups of vinegar and 1/4 cup sugar to pan while its still warm.
 Soak the pan for an hour ,then clean as usual